José Julián de Aranguren: Biography

-After a 50-year hiatus of the Recollect ministry in Zambales, Father Jose Aranguren became the parish priest of Masinloc town on April 13, 1836.
-In 1837, he became the parish priest of Baclayon in the province of Bohol.
-He beautified its La Purisima Concepcion de la Virgen Maria Parish Church, a church made of coral stones founded by the Jesuits in 1596 but heavily renovated by the Augustinians in the 1800s.
+After a 50-year hiatus of the Recollect ministry in Zambales, Aranguren arrived and became the parish priest of Masinloc on April 13, 1836.
+He found the Recollect Mission properties in a deplorable state.
+He began restoring the abandoned buildings and within seven years, his restoration work was completed.

-In the Recollect Province of the Philippines, he became the provincial secretary for the incumbent Prior Provincial of the Recollect Friars in Masinloc (1834), Vicar of Zambales (1837), Foreign Vicar of the clergy in Manila, and in 1843, he was elected as the Prior Provincial of the Augustinian Recollects.
+In 1837, he concurrently became the parish priest of Baclayon, Bohol.
+He beautified the La Purisima Concepcion de la Virgen Maria Parish Church of this town, a church made of coral stones founded by the Jesuits in 1596 but heavily renovated by the Augustinians in the 1800s.

-He had to resign from this last position because on November 13, 1845, Isabel II, the Queen of Spain, nominated him to the post of Archbishop of Manila, and in a secret consistory dated January 9, 1846, Pope Pius IX signed his appointment.
+Aranguren was elected Secretary Provincial of the Recollect Friars in Masinloc in 1834, Vicar of Zambales in 1837, as well as Foreign Vicar of the Clergy in Manila, and in 1843, he was elected as the Prior Provincial of the Augustinian Recollects.
+However, he had to resign from this last position.
+On November 13, 1845, Isabella II, the Queen of Spain, nominated him to the post of Archbishop of Manila.
+In a secret consistory dated January 9, 1846, Pope Pius IX signed his appointment.

-Archbishop Aranguren's merits earned him the appointment of Adviser to Her Majesty, Queen Isabel II of Spain.
-Consequently, she then knighted him conferring him the Grand Cross of the Order of Isabel la Catolica.
-The Queen further offered him the position of Senator for Life in the Spanish government but he respectfully turned this down.
+Aranguren's merits earned him the appointment of "Adviser to Her Majesty, Queen Isabella II of Spain".
+Consequently, the Queen knighted him conferring him the "Grand Cross of the Order of Isabel la Catolica".
+Queen Isabella further offered him the position of "Senator for Life" in the Spanish government but he respectfully declined.

-There was a recurring claim that the biological father of Archbishop Aranguren was the then 17-year old King Ferdinand VII of Spain, the father of Queen Isabel II, but this was not officially substantiated.
-If verified, he would be half-brother of Queen Isabel II.
+There was a recurring claim that Aranguren's biological father was the then 17-year-old Crown Prince Ferdinand VII of Spain, the father of Queen Isabella II, but this has not been officially substantiated yet.
+Incidentally, King Charles IV of Spain and Maria Luisa of Parma had fourteen children, and Prince Ferdinand VII was their eldest surviving son.
+If the claim is verified, Aranguren would have been a half-brother of Queen Isabella II and the Infanta Luisa Fernanda.

-In 1802, one year after Jose Aranguren was born, Ferdinand VII, aged 18, married his cousin Maria Antonieta of Naples and Sicily.
-However, she died of tuberculosis on May 21, 1806 without producing an heir.
+In October 1802, one year after Aranguren's birth, Prince Ferdinand VII, aged 18, married his first cousin Maria Antonieta of Naples and Sicily.
+They were married in Barcelona, Spain.
+Their union was politically driven and famously unhappy.
+She died of tuberculosis at the age of 21 without producing an heir.

-In 1816, Ferdinand VII remarried, this time to Maria Isabel of Portugal.
+Then, in 1816, Ferdinand VII, now king, remarried, this time to Maria Isabel of Braganza, his maternal niece.
 She managed to give birth to a daughter, Maria Luisa Isabel, but the baby died at 4 months old.
-The queen became pregnant again but the baby was in breech.
-After a bout of heavy bleeding, the queen died on December 26, 1818.
+The queen became pregnant again, but the baby was in breech.
+After a horrific, botched delivery of a stillborn child, the Queen tragically died on December 26, 1818, at the age of 21.

-In 1819, the king, now 35, took another wife, Maria Josepha Amalia of Saxony, his young bride of 16.
-The union was not a good one and the queen remained childless till her death on May 18, 1829.
+In 1819, the king, now 35, took another wife, his second maternal niece, Maria Josepha Amalia of Saxony, Germany.
+She was 16.
+She was the youngest child of Prince Maximilian of Saxony and Princess Carolina of Parma.
+Ferdinand and Maria's tumultuous relationship included a delayed consummation and resulted in no children before her death at age 25 due to a fever.